 Is climbing a good activity for my family or children?

 Yes!
 We have many families with children who enjoy their time at Roca.
 We have found that most children around age 5 or older, are at a great age to start climbing.
-Any youth (younger than 14) must be actively supervised by the adult who is responsible for them during their visit to the gym.
+Any youth (younger than 14) must be actively supervised by the adult chaperone who is responsible for them during their visit to the gym.
 Direct supervision is required for youth during the entirely of their visit.
 We strongly recommend a 5:1 youth-to-adult ratio so that active supervision can be followed at all times.
 Youth between ages of 14 and 17 are able to be in the gym on their own, but are not allowed to supervise other youth under the age of 14.
-An adult must be present.
+An adult chaperone must be present and actively watching all youth under 14.

 What is belaying?